flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/06_descent.md

 ---

-## Base Knowledge: Route, Star and Approach
+## Base Knowledge: Route, Star, Approach and ILS

-- __Basics__<br/>
+??? tip "Basics"
     As we have learned in previous chapters, a flight route begins with an origin airport and a SID to safely guide the aircraft away from the airport to the first waypoint on their actual route.
 Similar to a SID, the arrival to an airport is done via a STAR (Standard Terminal Arrival Route) and an IAP (Instrument Approach, often APPR) to safely bring the aircraft into a position to land on the destination airport safely and with as little ATC communication as possible.

-- __STAR__<br/>
+??? tip "STAR"
+    STAR
     A Standard Terminal Arrival Route (STAR) ensures safe and efficient traffic from the last en-route waypoint to the initial approach fix (IAF) of the Instrument Approach (IAP).
 It separates aircraft, avoids conflicts and helps with noise abatement through specific routing, levels/altitudes, speed restrictions and checkpoints often with holding areas.

     One main objective is, to do this with a minimum of communication between the ATC controller and the pilot.
 As the STAR is part of the flight plan, a pilot can simply continue from the normal route into the STAR if ATC has not given any other instructions.
 Sometimes ATC might give an explicit clearance for the STAR or change the STAR to manage traffic and landing situation (different runways, etc.).